xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 **Connecting the Frontend with the Backend using the Airtable API**

 Airtable has an awesome [API](https://airtable.com/api).
 However, the intended use-case is in the context of a proper backend.
-This means, the API is optimized for projects that make calls to the Airtable API from a Node.js or Python backend.
+This means the API is optimized for projects that make calls to the Airtable API from a Node.js, Python, etc. backend.

 But I don't want to use an additional backend.
 This would require that I set up a server and create a custom API using [Flask](https://palletsprojects.com/p/flask/) that basically just calls the Airtable API.
 The idea behind this approach is that we create an additional layer of security by using the custom API as the mediator between the frontend and Airtable.